‘The Twentieth Century’ Director Matthew Rankin on Making One of the Strangest “Biopics” You’ll Ever See [TIFF 2019 Interview]

 Posted on Tuesday, September 10th, 2019 by Jason Gorber

-Matthew Raskin’s film The Twentieth Century is a fever dream of a biopic, using geometric sets and oblique references to historical facts to tell a curiously dehistorical tale about William Lyon Mackenzie, first Prime Minister of Canada.
+Matthew Raskin’s film The Twentieth Century is a fever dream of a biopic, using geometric sets and oblique references to historical facts to tell a curiously ahistorical tale about William Lyon Mackenzie King becoming Prime Minister of Canada.
 Joining a long list of weird and wonderful films to emerge from Winnipeg, Raskin’s film is an audacious and unapologetically odd film.
 His feature debut follows on a number of shorts that also displayed an oblique view of the past, making for a surreal and engaging work that will likely enthrall and confound in equal measure.

 /Film spoke to Matthew prior to the film’s World Premiere as part of the Midnight Madness slate at TIFF 2019.